+Year ended December 31, 2014 compared to December 31, 2013.
+Total revenues were \$412.6 million for the year ended December 31, 2014 compared to \$232.4 million for the year ended December 31, 2013, an increase of \$180.2 million, with 75% and 83% year-over-year growth in license and maintenance and services revenues, respectively.
+Growth in total revenues was attributable to increased demand for our products and services from new and existing customers both domestically and internationally.
+For example, we added over 9,100 customer accounts in the year ended December 31, 2014.
+License revenues increased \$120.0 million from the year ended December 31, 2013 to the year ended December 31, 2014 as a direct result of our investment in our products and in our sales and marketing efforts.
+The substantial majority of our license revenues was attributable to sales of perpetual licenses.
+Of the revenues from perpetual license sales recognized in 2014, 29% was attributable to perpetual license sales to new customer accounts gained in 2014 and 71% was attributable to perpetual license sales to customer accounts existing on or before December 31, 2013.
+The increase in maintenance and services revenues was primarily due to increases in sales of maintenance agreements resulting from the growth of our customer base.
+Total revenues derived from our customer accounts outside of the United

+States and Canada increased, as a percentage of total revenues, to 23% for the year ended December 31, 2014 from 20% for the year ended December 31, 2013.

 Year ended December 31, 2013 compared to December 31, 2012.
 Total revenues were \$232.4 million for the year ended December 31, 2013 compared to \$127.7 million for the year ended December 31, 2012, an increase of \$104.7 million, with 78% and 92% year-over-year growth in license and maintenance and services revenues, respectively.
-Growth in total revenues was attributable to increased demand for our products and services from new and existing customers.
+Growth in total revenues was attributable to the increased demand for our products and services from new and existing customers.
 For example, we added over 6,000 customer accounts in the year ended December 31, 2013.
-License revenues increased \$70.0 million from the year ended December 31, 2012 to the year ended December 31, 2013 as we continued to increase sales both domestically and internationally.
-The increase in license revenues was a direct result of our investment in our products and in our sales and marketing efforts.
+License revenues increased \$70.0 million from the year ended December 31, 2012 to the year ended December 31, 2013 as a direct result of our investment in our products and in our sales and marketing efforts.
 The substantial majority of our license revenues was attributable to sales of perpetual licenses.
 Of the revenues from perpetual license sales recognized in 2013, 34% was attributable to perpetual license sales to new customer accounts gained in 2013 and 66% was attributable to perpetual license sales to customer accounts existing on or before December 31, 2012.
-The increase in maintenance and services revenues was primarily due to increases in sales of maintenance agreements resulting from the growth of our customer base.
-Total revenues derived from our customer accounts outside of the United States and Canada increased, as a percentage of total revenues, to 20% for the year ended December 31, 2012.

-Year ended December 31, 2012 compared to December 31, 2011.
-Total revenues were \$127.7 million for the year ended December 31, 2012 compared to \$62.4 million for the year ended December 31, 2011, an increase of \$65.4 million, with 102% and 111% year-over-year growth in license and maintenance and services revenues, respectively.
-Total revenues growth was attributable to the increased demand for our products and services from new and existing customers.
-For example, we added over 3,300 customer accounts in the year ended December 31, 2012.
-License revenues increased \$45.5 million from the year ended December 31, 2012 as we continued to increase sales both domestically and internationally.
-The increase in license revenues was a direct result of our investment in our products and in our sales and marketing efforts.
-The substantial majority of our license revenues was attributable to sales of perpetual licenses.
-The increase in maintenance and services revenues was primarily due to increases in sales of maintenance agreements resulting from the growth of our customer base.
-Total revenues derived from our customer accounts outside of the United States and Canada increased, as a percentage of total revenues, to 17% for the year ended December 31, 2012 from 16% for the year ended December 31, 2011.
+The increase in maintenance and service revenues was primarily due to increases in sales of maintenance agreements resulting from the growth of our customer base.
+Total revenues derived from our customer accounts outside of the United States and Canada increased, as a percentage of total revenues, to 20% for the year ended December 31, 2013 from 17% for the year ended December 31, 2012.